A Workshop by Tami-Lee Duncan, M.Ed., R.Psych.

 About 15 years ago, a gynecologist I was connected with learned that I was a psychologist working in sexual health.
 He started sending me academic research, introduced me to pelvic floor physiotherapists in the area, and began referring women to me who were experiencing sexual pain.
 That conversation changed the direction of my practice.

-Since then, I've worked with hundreds, if not closer to thousands, of women and their partners through every form of sexual pain.
+Since then, I've worked with hundreds — if not closer to thousands — of women and their partners through every form of sexual pain.
 And at some point I noticed I was having the same conversations, repeatedly, across those appointments.
 Not because the women were the same, but because the gaps were.
-Nobody had explained the anatomy clearly.
-Nobody had connected the diagnostic language to what was actually happening in their body.
-Nobody had named what sexual pain does to a person's sense of self, or given them a framework for talking to their partner about it.

-This workshop is five of those conversations.
-The same ones I have with almost everyone who comes to me with sexual pain, built into a format that doesn't require a waitlist, a referral, or the particular courage it takes to say these things out loud to a stranger for the first time.
+This workshop is five of those conversations, built into a format that doesn't require a waitlist, a referral, or the particular courage it takes to say these things out loud to a stranger for the first time.

 My practice is rooted in a neurobiological understanding of psychology and empirically validated treatment methods.
 I practice primarily online throughout Alberta and British Columbia, with limited in-person availability in Edmonton and Victoria.